 Warm-season grasses that thrive in full sun and partial shade include centipedegrass (Eremochloa ophiuroides, zones 7-9), Bahiagrass (Paspalum notatum, zones 7-11) and St. Augustinegrass (Stenotaphrum secundatum, zones 8-10).
 Of the three, St. Augustinegrass has the finest texture, with a thick blue-green turf.
 Centipedegrass and Bahiagrass seeds are available, while St. Augustinegrass is installed as plugs or sod.

 Plant Grass Under Pine Trees

-Normally, when planting a lawn, you'd remove debris, cultivate and amend the entire area and then plant seeds or install sod.
-To plant grass under your pine tree, take time to carefully remove weeds and debris but don't cultivate deeply, as it will damage the roots.
+Normally, when planting a lawn, you'd remove debris, cultivate and amend the entire area and then sow seeds or install sod.
+To plant grass under your pine tree, take time to carefully remove weeds and debris but don't cultivate deeply, as it will damage the tree's roots.
 If the ground is very hard, cultivate shallowly or rake to loosen the soil.